 Natural deodorant brand Woohoo, produce a plastic free deodorant paste.
 They use a blend of natural ingredients including Activated Charcoal in their Mellow Sensitive Deodorant Paste.
 The activated charcoal has been added to keep your pits dry while also adsorbing body odour.

 Activated Charcoal is also commonly used as a natural skin care treatment for acne and eczema.
 The charcoal is said to draw bacteria, chemicals and dirt to the skins surface, helping you to achieve a flawless complexion.

-Many soap and skin care companies are using Activated Charcoal in their natural shampoo, soap and facial bars.
-Charcoal Me’s Facial Bar is a gentle cleanser that uses a combination of natural ingredients like Bentonite Clay, Essential Oils and Coconut and Olive Oil.
-The activated coconut charcoal facial bar is designed for oily, combination, and blemish-prone skin types.
+Many skin care companies are using Activated Charcoal in their natural shampoo, soap and facial bars.
+EORTH’s Cassowaory Kicker – Activated Charcoal Facial Cleansing Bar is a gentle cleanser that uses a combination of natural ingredients like Brazilian Clay, Essential Oils, Coconut and Olive Oil and avocado.
+The activated coconut charcoal facial bar is designed to draw oil and impurities from the skin while deeply moisturising.

 Studies show that Activated Charcoal is the single most effective treatment in many types of poisonings, primarily administered in emergency department settings.
 And although it’s now been used for natural health benefits such as teeth whitening, dentists caution the direct use of DYI Activated Charcoal methods as the substance is abrasive and could damage the enamel — the outer layer that protects teeth.
 Once the tooth enamel is damaged it cannot be repaired.